Skip to main content

 Overture distributes its datasets as GeoParquet, a column-oriented spatial data format that is a backwards-compatible extension of Apache Parquet.
 Parquet (and GeoParquet) is optimized for "cloud-native" queries, which means you can use many developer-friendly tools to efficiently fetch column "chunks" of cloud-hosted data.
 We encourage users who are new to GeoParquet to consult this guide.

-The Getting Data section of this documentation offers instructions for using several tools to access Overture data, including DuckDB and Overture's Python command-line tool.
-See examples below for addresses.
+The Getting Data section of this documentation offers instructions for accessing the full Overture catalog.

 We recommend querying and downloading only the Overture data you need.
 If you have a particular geographic area of interest, there are several options for using a simple bounding box to extract address data.